wp-plugins/social-semantic-recommendation-sosere/readme.txt

 **Like SOSERE?**
 Spread it to the world!
 Leave a review or simple say: "Thank you, good job."
 [the Reviews](http://wordpress.org/support/view/plugin-reviews/social-semantic-recommendation-sosere/)
-Stay informed and follow us on Twitter: [SOSORE on Twitter] (https://twitter.com/sosere_rec)
+Stay informed and follow us on Twitter: (https://twitter.com/sosere_rec)

 == Installation ==
 = Single site installation =